OxBRCInformatics/common-language-runtime/README.md

 ## Available SQL Functions

 * Files can be found in the `database/functions` directory.
-* Functions in the SQL files are deployed into `utilties` database into the `oxbrccdw` schema.
+* Functions in the SQL files are deployed into `utilities` database into the `oxbrccdw` schema.
 This can be changed by altering the SQL file before running.

 ### Cleaning